ARTbus: Exhibition Tour

 Gallery TPW, the Art Gallery of York University, and Oakville Galleries.

 We kindly ask that passengers on the ARTbus follow the health and safety policies of each gallery.
 York University requires all visitors to its campus, including the AGYU, to be vaccinated.
 For more information about the AGYU's protocols around COVID-19, please visit: agyu.art.
 Before entering Oakville Galleries, visitors must complete a health screening questionnaire.

 This event is generously supported by our Public Programs Partner Chubb.

 3:30 pm: Oakville Galleries in Gairloch Gardens.
-Opening of Tau Lewis, with refreshments.
+Opening of Two Truths and a Lie.

 Oakville Galleries at Centennial Square: 120 Navy Street, Oakville

 Oakville Galleries in Gairloch Gardens: 1306 Lakeshore Road East, Oakville